De Férias com o Ex season 4: Future Appearances

-Bifão and Tati Dias, appeared in A Fazenda 11, Tati finished in 13th, and Bifão finished in 11th.
+Bifão and Tati Dias, appeared in A Fazenda 11.
+Tati finished in 13th, while Bifão finished in 11th.

 Stéfani Bays appeared in the follow season, De Férias com o Ex Brasil: Celebs as original cast member.
 Stéfani also appeared in A Fazenda 12, she finished in 3rd place in the competition.
+In 2024 appeared in De Férias com o Ex: Diretoria.

+Matheus Crivella appeared in De Férias com o Ex 6 as original cast member.
+In January 2021 he was part of Acapulco Shore: The family back in Acapulco.
+And in September of that year he joined Rio Shore.
+In 2023 he appeared as ex in De Férias com o Ex Caribe.

 Laryssa Bottino appeared in De Férias com o Ex: Celebs 2 as original cast member.
 In 2021, Lary also appeared in A Fazenda 13, she finished in 16th place in the competition.
+In 2023, Lary appeared on A Grande Conquista 1, she had to compete for a place to enter in the game and she didn't enter.

+Jhenyfer "Bifão" Dulz appeared in De Férias com o Ex Caribe 2 as original cast member.
+In 2024, Bifão also appeared on A Grande Conquista 2, she had to compete for a place to enter in the game and she didn't enter.

+Cléber Zuffo appeared in De Férias com o Ex: Diretoria as original cast member.